 These destinations are renowned for going all out for Chinese New Year.
 If you’re planning to celebrate in style, this is where you want to be.

-Whether you call it Chinese New Year, Lunar New Year or Spring Festival, Chinese New Year is THE biggest day on the Asian calendar.
-To put it into context, it’s much of the continent’s version of Christmas with stores closing shop for at least a week to make way for family reunions and celebrations.
+Whether you call it Chinese New Year, Lunar New Year or Spring Festival, Chinese New Year is the biggest day on the Asian calendar - and this year, it falls on Saturday 28 January.

-For the hub of Chinese New Year celebrations, go to the source.
+For the hub of Chinese New Year celebrations, go straight to the source.
 Beijing and Shanghai are said to host the best Chinese New Year celebrations with carnivals, firecrackers and parades pulling anyone and everyone into the streets to cut loose and celebrate.
-As tradition is at the forefront of celebrations in China, many people will take time off work in the lead-up to clean and prepare their homes for a prosperous and healthy new year.
-During the new year, they will visit family and temples.

 Blending old traditions and customs with modern practices, Hong Kong’s Chinese New Year is like no other.
 It runs for three days and sees the city come alive with markets, fireworks, food stalls, florals and red glowing lanterns.
 They all set the scene for one of the biggest events of the day: the parade.